AIAdopt

 2 August 2028: the high-risk AI requirements start to apply to AI built into regulated products (Annex I, for example medical devices).

-The postponement of the high-risk AI requirements does not mean 2 August 2026 is a non-event.
-A number of things do stay on that date:
+The postponement of the high-risk AI requirements does not mean 2 August 2026 was a non-event.
+A number of things did stay on that date:

-The transparency obligations of Article 50 become applicable.
+The transparency obligations of Article 50 have applied since 2 August 2026.
 Providers must ensure that people are informed when they interact directly with an AI system, unless this is obvious.
 Deployers must disclose certain deepfakes and certain AI-generated text published to inform the public on matters of public interest.
 For the technical, machine-readable marking of AI output under Article 50(2), systems that were already on the market before 2 August 2026 get an extra period until 2 December 2026.

 The AI literacy obligation of Article 4 continues to apply in full, as it has since 2 February 2025.
-Once in force, the Omnibus rewords that obligation slightly: providers and deployers will have to take measures that support the AI literacy of their staff, without having to guarantee a specific level per person.
-Under the revised wording, this is best understood as an obligation of means, not an obligation of result.
+The Omnibus has reworded that obligation slightly: providers and deployers take measures that support the AI literacy of their staff, without having to guarantee a specific level per person.
+Under the revised wording, this is an obligation of means, not an obligation of result.

 New ban on 2 December 2026: the Omnibus adds to the prohibited practices (Article 5) a ban on AI for non-consensual intimate imagery ("nudification") and on AI that can generate child sexual abuse material.